 Japan continues to downplay or deny the crimes against humanity committed by its military during the Second Sino-Japanese War and the Second World War.

-The release of the revised textbook sparks up underlying tension between China and Japan.
+The release of the textbook inflames underlying tension between China and Japan.
 Demonstrators mob Japanese government buildings and businesses within China, calling on Japan to admit to and apologise for its war crimes.

-Meanwhile, Japanese officials continue to question the extent of the massacre.
+Japanese officials, however, continue to question the extent of the massacre.
 In June 2007 about 100 parliamentarians from Japan's ruling Liberal Democratic Party publicly state that documents from the Japanese Government archive indicate that only about 20,000 people were killed.

 Can a Nazi be a hero?
 The whole world seems to believe that Nazi Party member Oskar Schindler was a hero because of his work to save the lives of 1,200 Jews.
 John Rabe played the key role in saving the lives of more than 250,000 Chinese.
 On this comparison alone, Rabe must rank as a major hero of the 20th Century.